uio-bmi/compairr/README.md

 The V and J gene alleles specified for each sequence must also match, unless the `-g` or `--ignore-genes` option is in effect.

-The default is to compare amino acid sequences, but nucleotide sequences are compared if the `-n` or `--nucleotides` option is given.

 ## Computing overlap between two repertoire sets